comob-project/snn-sound-localization/paper/sections/science.md

 In short, input spectrograms representing sounds at azimuth angles from -90° to +90° were converted into spikes, then passed forward to populations representing the globular and spherical bushy cells, and subsequently the lateral and medial superior olivary nuclei, from which we readout sound source angle predictions.
 Note that, unlike the work with our base model, we used no learnable parameters in this model, and instead based parameters on neurophysiological data.
 For example, the MSO units had excitatory inputs from both the ipsi and contralateral SBCs and dominant inhibition from contralateral GBCs.

-The model generated realistic tuning curves for lateral and medial superior olive (LSO and MSO) neurons.
+This model generated realistic tuning curves for lateral and medial superior olive (LSO and MSO) neurons.
 Moreover, removing inhibition shifted ITD sensitivity to the midline, as in [@Brand2002;@Pecka2008].